Mohammedjaseem/Export-Git-Commits-to-Excel/README.md

    Install the requests library by running pip install requests in your command prompt or terminal.
    Install the pandas library by running pip install pandas in your command prompt or terminal.

+         pip install requests
+         pip install pandas

-   Generate a personal access token (PAT) from GitHub:
+2. Generate a personal access token (PAT) from GitHub:

-2. Go to your GitHub account settings and navigate to "Developer settings" -> "Personal access tokens."
+    Go to your GitHub account settings and navigate to "Developer settings" -> "Personal access tokens."
     Click on "Generate new token" and provide a description for your token.
     Select the necessary permissions (e.g., repo) for accessing your repository.
     Click on "Generate token" and make sure to copy the generated token.